jooohyunpark/itp-canvas-for-coders/README.md

 2. Use browser as a digital canvas for artistic expression

+## Values
+💡 No ideas/questions are dum.
+We respect each others thoughts 🧠 Learn everyday.
+💻 Do
+🤔 Define a problem first, then write the code.
+5. Feedback

 ## Get Started

 Clone this repo.
 It has weekly code examples in each folder.